last-ent/last-ent.github.io/posts/type-driven-development.md

 * If `ItemName` exists but does not have `ItemId`, it will return `(ItemName, None)`
 * If `ItemName` does not exist in the system, it will not be returned by the system

+This behaviour will be encapsulated by the function type `QueryCatalog`.

 ***Shop*** is used to order items that can be found in the system.
 It behaves as follows:

 * For given `ItemId` & `Quantity`, it will return those details along with `Confirmation`
 * `Confirmation` denotes whether the quantity of item was successfully ordered or not

+This behaviour is encapsulated by the function type `OrderItems`.

 All this can be represented in the code as follows.